nadiia-tokareva/git-demo2/New Text Document.md

 &nbsp;&nbsp;&nbsp;“Nonsense!” said Alice, very loudly and
 decidedly, and the Queen was silent.
-The King laid his hand upon her arm, and
+&nbsp;&nbsp;&nbsp;The King laid his hand upon her arm, and
 timidly said, “Consider, my dear: she is only
 a child!”
-&nbsp;The Queen turned angrily away from him,
+&nbsp;&nbsp;&nbsp;The Queen turned angrily away from him,
 and said to the Knave, “Turn them over!”
-The Knave did so, very carefully, with one
+&nbsp;&nbsp;&nbsp;The Knave did so, very carefully, with one
 foot.
-“Get up!” said the Queen in a shrill, loud
+&nbsp;&nbsp;&nbsp;“Get up!” said the Queen in a shrill, loud
 voice, and the three gardeners instantly jumped
 up, and began bowing to the King, the Queen,
 the royal children, and everybody else.